wrmack/heroku-ocsigen-thin/README.md

 - view on localhost:8080

-Live site [here](https://ocsi-thin-test.herokuapp.com).
-I am using the free tier but with this thin version it only takes about 10 seconds for a sleeping dyno to load the page
+Live site [here](https://eliom-test.herokuapp.com).
+I am using the free tier.
+With this thin version it takes about 10 seconds for a sleeping dyno to load the page